Let’s get the first, most obvious question out of the way. Do you have to have biological or adopted human children to have the mother archetype?

 The answer is absolutely, “No”.
 Both women and men can mother nieces and nephews, friend’s children, and adults who act like children.
 The mother archetype doesn’t require an actual child to nurture either.
 She can treat siblings, parents, friends, employees, and co-workers like children.
 She can mother her pets, her garden, and her land.
 Companies and organizations need plenty of mothering.
 Creative projects flourish under the nurturing influence of the mother archetype.

 It is worth remembering that all of us have the child archetype.
-It is one of the essential four survival archetypes that every human being on the planet has.
-Thus, the mother archetype can nurture any inner child in any body in the world.
+It is an archetype that every human being on the planet experiences.
+Thus, the mother archetype can nurture any inner child in any person in the world.

 The Cosmology of the Mother Archetype